 If you notice any separation in the sugar crystals (it will appear grainy!), then remove from heat and whisk vigorously until it’s smooth before placing your saucepan or pot back down on the still-hot stove.

 Once your milk is fully integrated, you’re ready to add the butter!
+Turn the heat back on to low.

 Place the butter directly in the saucepan or pot and continue to stir until the butter is completely melted and integrated into the browned sugar and milk mixture.

 Once your mixture is thick and smooth, remove from heat and add the salt.
 The whole caramel sauce should come together in 10-12 minutes.
+Now all that’s left to do is pour it over your bread pudding!

 This Bread Pudding with Caramel sauce is best served warm.
 Caramel solidifies as it cools, so can be a little sticky on your teeth when it’s too cold.